deepmodeling/deepmd-kit/README.md

 # Code structure
-The code is organized as following:
+The code is organized as follows:
 * `data/raw`: tools manipulating the raw data files.
 * `examples`: example json parameter files.
 * `source/3rdparty`: third-party packages used by DeePMD-kit.